-Any future development at Elizabeth Park shall only be to the extent which is in accordance with the overall management objectives and policies and subject to meeting the requirements defined in 3.24.1 - Requests for Development on Reserves.
+Any future development at Elizabeth Park shall only be to the extent which is in accordance with the overall management objectives and policies and subject to meeting the requirements defined in 3.28.1 - Requests for Development on Reserves.
 Before any development is implemented, it must be established that there is a need for such development and that what is proposed will be of benefit to Elizabeth Park and to those using it.

 Future developments are noted in the main text of this Management Plan.
+Please see concept plans for BMX Southland track development over the following pages.